sergey-shandar/public/notes/economy/justice.md

 Another option is a student who may live on UBI during their studies and then pay less taxes for the first few years when they accept a high-paying job.

+## Summary

+There are so many ideas, details, and directions that we can take.
+However, I would love to hear your opinion about that.
+Did I miss something important?
+Can we improve the principles?